Gauravgowda9869/missed-connections-prediction/README.md

 **The problem is not that delays happen.
 The problem is that decisions are made too late, with too little data.**

 ---
+## ❗ Why This Problem Matters

+Missed connections are not just passenger inconvenience — they are a **core disruption problem in airline operations**.

+- Passenger connectivity is one of the most complex and least optimized areas in airline systems
+- Prediction of missed connections is still an emerging research area with limited real-world deployment :contentReference[oaicite:0]{index=0}
+- Delays propagate across the network, causing cascading operational and financial impact :contentReference[oaicite:1]{index=1}

+👉 ConnectGuard bridges the gap between **prediction and operational decision-making**, which is still missing in most systems.

+---

+## 🧑‍💼 Product Thinking Highlights

+- Designed as a **decision-support system**, not just a prediction model
+- Translates ML outputs into **operational actions with cost trade-offs**
+- Aligns with real airline workflows (AOCC / NOC environments)
+- Balances **customer experience vs operational cost vs network impact**

+---

 ## 💡 Solution — ConnectGuard